 Stern also said that $2 million in funding has been activated under the declaration to pay for the statewide response this weekend.

-Charlottesville Police Department Chief RaShall Brackney has said at previous s that Kessler’s from federal court for an injunction to allow an anniversary rally in Market Street Park Aug.
+Charlottesville Police Department Chief RaShall Brackney has said at previous community briefings that Kessler’s decision to withdraw his request from federal court for an injunction to allow an anniversary rally in Market Street Park Aug.
 12 would not affect the region’s plans for the weekend.
-Since that meeting, Kessler altogether.
+Since that meeting, Kessler withdrew the lawsuit altogether.

 In response to questions regarding what intelligence has been gathered about any demonstrators or groups planning to show up this weekend, public officials have said that such information cannot be publicly revealed.
 However, Brackney said that such knowledge would not dramatically change plans.